 Our business is subject to certain risks and events that, if they occur, could adversely affect our financial condition and results of operations and the trading price of our securities.
-For a discussion of these risks, please refer to the section captioned "Item 1A.
-Risk Factors" in Part I of our Annual Report on Form 10-K for the fiscal year ended September 30, 2024, as filed with the SEC on November 13, 2024.
-The risks described in our Annual Report are not the only risks we face.
-Additional risks and uncertainties not currently known to us or that we currently deem to be immaterial also may materially and adversely affect our business, financial condition and/or operating results.
+In addition to the risks in the section captioned "Item 1A.
+Risk Factors" in Part I of our Annual Report on Form 10-K for the fiscal year ended September 30, 2024, as filed with the SEC on November 13, 2024, we are subject to the following risk:

+Tariffs may adversely affect us or our portfolio companies.